 In short, the great scholars of the era were all in agreement and concurred upon the praise of Shaykh Rabīʿ for what he did in demolishing the foundations of the Quṭbī, Surūrī, Takfīrī, Khārijī ideology and the Ikhwānī Bannāʾī Tamyīʿī methodology, thereby purifying the Salafī daʿwah from various infiltrators and their false principles, lies and deceptions.
 So between them all, they described Shaykh Rabīʿ with various descriptions and titles of praise and recommendation.
 This was over 20 years ago, and since that time the Shaykh continued in the same path for another quarter of a century.

-As for those who think that “Imām of al-Jarḥ wal-Taʿdīl” is an open position, a vacancy, a station that needs filling, with each party rushing to nominate his shaykh as the candidate for the position, then this indicates their lack of understanding.
+As for those who think that “Imām of al-Jarḥ wal-Taʿdīl” is an open position, a vacancy, a station that needs filling, with each party rushing to nominate his shaykh as the candidate for the position, then this indicates a lack of understanding.

 There are scholars and shaykhs who will fulfil the duty of criticising and diparaging the innovators, the opposers and the errant ones, alḥamdulillāh, this has happened since the time of the Companions (رضي الله عنهم), it will not stop and does not require a title.